 The health care provider will choose one of the following ablation techniques to create small scars in the heart and block irregular heart rhythms.

 - Extreme cold (cryoablation)

 VT ablation may be done from inside or outside the heart.
 Sometimes, treatment is done at both locations.

 - Inside the heart.
-If your abnormal heartbeat is coming from inside your heart, your doctor will guide the catheter to this area.
+If the irregular heartbeat is coming from inside the heart, the health care provider will guide the catheter to this area.
 Heat or cold energy is applied to the target area, damaging the tissue and causing scarring.
 This helps block the electrical signals that cause ventricular tachycardia.

 - Outside the heart (epicardial ablation).
-If your abnormal heartbeat starts in tissue outside the heart, your doctor will insert a needle through the skin on your chest and into the lining of the fluid-filled sack (pericardium) that surrounds your heart.
+If the irregular heartbeat starts in tissue outside the heart, the health care provider will insert a needle through the skin on the chest and into the lining of the fluid-filled sack (pericardium) that surrounds the heart.
 A hollow tube (sheath) is inserted and catheters are passed through the tube to access the outside surface of the heart.
 Radiofrequency ablation or cryoablation can be used during epicardial ablation.

 VT ablation takes about three to six hours.
-Afterward, you'll be taken to a recovery area where doctors and nurses will closely monitor your condition.
+Afterward, you'll usually be taken to a recovery area where care providers will closely monitor your condition.
 You'll likely stay overnight in the hospital.

 Most people see improvements in their quality of life after VT ablation.
-You may feel less tired or experience fewer ICD shocks.
-However, there's a chance that your abnormal heart rhythm may return.
-You may need a repeat procedure, or you and your doctor might consider other treatments.
+You may feel less tired or experience fewer ICD shocks, However, there's a chance that your irregular heart rhythm may return.
+You may need a repeat procedure, or you and your health care provider might discuss other treatments.